yaoliu928/iStudy/README.md

-# lms - Learning Management System
+# iStudy - Learning Management System

 	This project is an API server which you can manage the students, courses and users information.